SIMPATICOProject/IFE/README.md

 TAE module come with the UI in two flavours, for the simplification of pre-annotated paragraph/phrases and for the simplification of the text/words directly selected by the user (popup mode).

-To configure the TAE component it is necessary to setup the taeUI or taeUIPopup modules:
+To configure the TAE component it is necessary to setup the taeUI, taeUIPopup, or taeUIInline modules:

 ```JavaScript
   taeUI.getInstance().init({